 Being a Postgraduate Student

-As a postgraduate student you will be based in the heart of Manchester School of Art, which recently saw a £34M transformation.
+As a postgraduate student, you will be based in the heart of Manchester School of Art, which has seen significant investments over the past five years.

 Our postgraduate community work in studios, design laboratories and seminar spaces and this cross-disciplinary learning experience is central to postgraduate study at Manchester School of Art.
 You will be encouraged to collaborate and explore projects with other postgraduate students from across our network of courses.